sentclose/sentc-docs/docs/src/guide/group.md

 ## Fetch a group

-When a user got access to a group the keys can be fetched from the api and got decrypt for the caller.
+To access the keys of a group, a user can fetch them from the API and decrypt them for their own use.
-Fetch a group with the group id.
-This returned a group obj which is used for all group related actions.
+To fetch a group, use the group ID as a parameter.
+This returns a group object that can be used for all group-related actions.

 :::: tabs type:card